456th Bombardment Squadron: Combat in Europe

+The squadron arrived at its first combat station, RAF Horham, in May 1943.
+In June 1943, the squadron, along with all other B-26 units in England, moved to Essex, an area where it was planned to build up a tactical air force for the forthcoming invasion of Europe, with the 455th arriving at RAF Earls Colne on 14 June.
 The squadron began operations with Eighth Air Force in July 1943 as part of the first raid on the European continent by B-26s.
 When Ninth Air Force moved to the United Kingdom in the fall of 1943, the squadron became part of it.
 It attacked airports, industrial factories, marshalling yards and military targets in France and the Low Countries.
 During Big Week the squadron attacked Leeuwarden and Venlo Airfields.
 The squadron also attacked V-weapons launch sites in France.

 In preparation for Operation Overlord, the Invasion of Normandy, the 456th attacked coastal defenses and other targets in northwestern France. on D-Day it attacked lines of communication and fortifications on the coast.
 It was part of the aerial barrage during the opening stage of Operation Cobra, the breakout at Saint Lo.

 In late August 1944, the squadron left England for Lessay Airfield, an advanced landing ground in France.
 From the continent, it began flying night missions, with its first night mission against batteries near Saint-Malo.
 It also carried out night missions against ammunition dumps and fuel storage areas.
 In September, it attacked fortifications near Brest, France, and as allied forces advanced across France, toward the Siegfried Line shifted its operations primarily to targets in eastern France.
 The squadron was awarded a Distinguished Unit Citation for striking transportation hubs used by the Wehrmacht to bring reinforcements to the Ardennes during the Battle of the Bulge.

 The 456th flew interdiction missions in the Ruhr as the Allies drove across Germany and attacked enemy communications.
 It flew its last combat in April 1945, then moved to Kempten, Germany, where it participated in the program to disarm Germany.
 It returned to the United States in November and was inactivated at Camp Myles Standish, Massachusetts, the port of embarkation, a day later.